blackmann/blackmann.github.io/src/content/blog/a-progressive-society.md

 One misconception I've seen people have with the idea of "helping people" is that it always has to be free.
 But this is wrong.
 Helping people doesn't have to be free.
 Let me explain:

 In a simple society, the majority may not know how to get an entertainment system like a TV into their homes.
 Being a supplier of this means you're helping them.
 They don't have to worry where TVs are manufactured or sold in wholesale.
-They don't have figure out how to get it transported to their houses.
+They don't have to figure out how to get it transported to their houses.
 But you wouldn't take care of these for free, would you?

 I once mentioned in an argument that one way to help the people of Ghana is to build a very good electrical engineering vocational instituition to teach people how to make things.
 Because right now, if you wanted your son/daughter to learn this, it's almost impossible to find a place.
 Well, I don't!
 The _ball-roll_ effect is that when it comes the time when someone wants to build an electronics factory in Ghana, they can find indigenes to employ.
 But right now, this will be impossible — even though we have degree holders.